sisl/AdaptiveStressTestingToolbox/Toolbox/docs/tutorial.rst

 4 Creating the Spaces
 =====================

-This section shows how to create the action space and observation space for rllab to use.
+This section shows how to create the action space and observation space for garage to use.
 The spaces define the limits of what is possible for inputs to and outputs from the policy.
 The observation space can be used as input if the simulation state is accesible, and can be used to generate intial conditions if they are being sampled from a range.
 The action space is the output, and controls the size of the output array from the policy.

 .. _inheriting-the-base-spaces: